geralexgr/CsharpInterviewQuestions/README.md

 * Given an array of `n` integers and a number `k` , perform `k` left rotations on the array.
 * Print multiplication table of size nxn.
+* Find the sum of contiguous subarray within a one-dimensional array of numbers which has the largest sum.
 * Given n, complete the fibonacci function so it returns Fibonacci(n).
 * Detect if a string is Palindrome.
 * Insert an int item in a sorted linkedlist so that list remains sorted.